valentinvogt/npde-summary/chapters/01.typ

 want the solution (function that describes e.g. the shape of an elastic string) to be continuous.
 So it makes no sense to look for a minimizer with jumps.\

-To formulate this mathematically we need the #strong[Sobolev space];.
+To formulate this mathematically, we need the #strong[Sobolev space];.
 For functions in a Sobolev space, it is ensured that the bilinear form in the quadratic functional is well defined (i.e. finite).
 Hence the mathematical space in which we look for minimizers is determined by the given quadratic functional.